-It is free and easy to apply to JCU.
-If you are currently a senior in high school, you are considered a first year applicant.
-As a first year applicant you'll need to submit the following items as part of your application: Common Application with essay, high school transcript with Common Application School Report, ACT and/or SAT scores, and at least one letter of recommendation.
+JCU does not have an application fee.
+As a first-year applicant, you'll need to submit the following items as part of your application: Common Application with essay, high school transcript with Common Application School Report, ACT and/or SAT scores (if you choose to have them reviewed), and at least one letter of recommendation.

 If you are currently studying at another college or university and looking to make a change, you are considered a transfer applicant.
-As a transfer applicant you'll need to submit the following items as part of your application: transfer application available at jcu.edu/apply, official transcripts from each university you have attended, your official high school transcript if you have earned less than 25 college credits, and a transfer reference form to be completed by an official from your most recent college or university.
+As a transfer applicant, you'll need to submit the following items as part of your application: transfer application available at jcu.edu/transferapp, official transcripts from each university you have attended, your official high school transcript (if you have earned less than 25 college credits), and a transfer reference form to be completed by an official from your most recent college or university.

-Get an overview of our mission and education and learn more about admission, scholarships and financial aid by coming for a campus tour and information session.
+Get an overview of our mission and education and learn more about admission, scholarships, and financial aid by attending a campus tour and information session.
 These are available year-round, Monday through Friday.
 Weekend options are also available.
 High school seniors and prospective transfer students can schedule a personalized visit, choosing from options such as talking with a faculty member, eating with current students in our dining hall, and taking a specialized tour.
 Learn more and view our campus visit schedule at jcu.edu/visit.